 Figure 2 presents the annual mean NO2 concentration for each location based on the monthly passive tube sampling.
-The Regulations mandate an annual mean limit value of 40 μg/m3 for NO2.
-As can be seen from Figure 2, the annual mean values were below the limit value at all monitoring locations in 2016 and were less than half the mean limit value at A1, A2, A4, A8, A9 and A10.
+The Regulations mandate that the annual mean limit value must be below 40 μg/m3 for NO2.
+As can be seen from Figure 2, the annual mean values were below the limit value at all monitoring locations in 2017.